cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

  ID                              | Value\[x] Type      | Description
 ---------------------------------|---------------------|-------------------------------------------------------------------------------------------
  `patient-friendly-display`      | [`string`]          | Extension to MedicationRequest.dosageInstruction.
-The display that can be used for this field when producing a view suitable for a patient.
+The display name that can be used for this field when producing a view suitable for a patient.
- `medication-statement-category` | [`CodeableConcept`] | The [category] of the order, for example: patientspecified, outpatient, etc.
+ `medication-statement-category` | [`CodeableConcept`] | The [category] of the order, for example: patientspecified, outpatient, and so on.

 ## Search

-Search for MedicationStatements that meet supplied query parameters:
+Search for medication statements that meet supplied query parameters.

     GET /MedicationStatement?:parameters